KolukulaMounica/Airbnb_SQL_Project/README.md

 # Airbnb_SQL_Project
 Completed the project 1 on analyzing Airbnb data.

-Completed scaling the Airbnb data.
+Completed project 2 on scaling the Airbnb data.